skr571999/notes/docs/tools/screen_utility_linux.md

+---
-# Screen Commands in Linux
+title: Screen Commands in Linux
+---

 By using Screen command in Linux we can start multiple shell session at the same time and use them.

 ## Resource